-Under the terms and subject to the conditions contained in the Distribution Agreement entered into between Royal Bank of Canada, RBCCM and UBS Financial Services Inc. (an "Agent" or "UBS") and certain other agents that may be party to the Distribution Agreement, as amended or supplemented, from time to time (each an "Agent" and collectively the "Agents"), each Agent participating in an offering of Notes, acting as principal for its own account, or as placement agent for certain fee based advisory accounts, will agree to purchase, and we have agreed to sell, the principal amount of Notes set forth on the cover page of the relevant terms supplement.
-Each such Agent proposes initially to offer the Notes directly to the public at the public offering price set forth on the cover page of the relevant terms supplement.
+Under the terms and subject to the conditions contained in the Distribution Agreement entered into between Royal Bank of Canada and RBC Capital Markets, LLC, as agent (an "Agent" or "RBCCM"), UBS Financial Services Inc. (an "Agent" or "UBS") and certain other agents that may be party to the Distribution Agreement, as amended or supplemented, from time to time (each an "Agent" and collectively with RBCCM and UBS, the "Agents"), each Agent participating in an offering of securities, acting as principal for its own account, or as placement agent for certain fee-based advisory accounts, will agree to purchase, and we will agree to sell, the principal amount of securities set forth on the cover page of the relevant terms supplement.
+Each such Agent proposes initially to offer the securities directly to the public at the public offering price set forth on the cover page of the relevant terms supplement.
 UBS may allow a concession to other dealers, or we may pay other fees, in the amount set forth on the cover page of the relevant terms supplement.
-In some cases, such other dealers may resell the Notes to other securities dealers who resell to investors and pay those other securities dealers all or part of the discount or commission they receive from the Agent or Agents (as the case may be).
-After the initial offering of the Notes, the Agents may vary the offering price and other selling terms from time to time.
+After the initial offering of the securities, the Agents may vary the offering price and other selling terms from time to time.

-RBCCM may act as principal or agent in connection with offers and sales of the Notes in the secondary market.
-Secondary market offers and sales will be made at prices related to market prices at the time of such offer or sale; accordingly, RBCCM or a dealer may change the public offering price, concession and discount after the offering has been completed.
+RBCCM or another Agent may act as principal or agent in connection with offers and sales of the securities in the secondary market.
+Secondary market offers and sales will be made at prices related to market prices at the time of such offer or sale; accordingly, the Agents or a dealer may change the public offering price, concession and discount after the offering has been completed.

-No action has been or will be taken by us, RBCCM, UBS or any dealer that would permit a public offering of the Notes or possession or distribution of this product prospectus supplement, or the accompanying prospectus supplement, prospectus or terms supplement, other than in the United States, where action for that purpose is required.
-No offers, sales or deliveries of the Notes, or distribution of this product prospectus supplement, or the accompanying prospectus supplement, prospectus or terms supplement or any other offering material relating to the Notes, may be made in or from any jurisdiction except in circumstances which will result in compliance with any applicable laws and regulations and will not impose any obligations on us, UBS or any dealer.
+No action has been or will be taken by us, RBCCM or any dealer that would permit a public offering of the securities or possession or distribution of this product prospectus supplement or the accompanying prospectus supplement, prospectus or terms supplement, other than in the United States, where action for that purpose is required.
+No offers, sales or deliveries of the securities, or distribution of this product prospectus supplement or the accompanying prospectus supplement, prospectus or terms supplement or any other offering material relating to the securities, may be made in or from any jurisdiction except in circumstances which will result in compliance with any applicable laws and regulations and will not impose any obligations on us, the Agents or any dealer.

-Each Agent has represented and agreed, and each dealer through which we may offer the Notes has represented and agreed, that it (i) will comply with all applicable laws and regulations in force in each non-U.S. jurisdiction in which it purchases, offers, sells or delivers the Notes or possesses or distributes this product prospectus supplement, and the accompanying prospectus supplement, prospectus and terms supplement and (ii) will obtain any consent, approval or permission required by it for the purchase, offer or sale by it of the Notes under the laws and regulations in force in each non-U.S. jurisdiction to which it is subject or in which it makes purchases, offers or sales of the Notes.
+Each Agent has represented and agreed, and each dealer through which we may offer the securities has represented and agreed, that it (i) will comply with all applicable laws and regulations in force in each non-U.S. jurisdiction in which it purchases, offers, sells or delivers the securities or possesses or distributes this product prospectus supplement and the accompanying prospectus supplement, prospectus and terms supplement and (ii) will obtain any consent, approval or permission required by it for the purchase, offer or sale by it of the securities under the laws and regulations in force in each non-U.S. jurisdiction to which it is subject or in which it makes purchases, offers or sales of the securities.
 We shall not have responsibility for any Agent's or any dealer's compliance with the applicable laws and regulations or obtaining any required consent, approval or permission.